 2009 Priorities Outcomes Develop an ethical sourcing policy in relation to our paper and timber products.
-PARTIALLY ACHIEVED Draft policy developed and scheduled for implementation in 2009/10.
-Provide customers with information about office products with a lower environmental impact.
-ACHIEVED Products with a lower environmental impact have been the feature of a number of media releases and an identifying 'eco' icon has been created.
+Draft policy developed and scheduled for implementation in 2009/10.
+ACHIEVED Provide customers with information about office products with a lower environmental impact.
+Products with a lower environmental impact have been the feature of a number of media releases and an identifying 'eco' icon has been created.
 Develop waste and emissions data systems.
-PARTIALLY ACHIEVED Data capturing systems have been developed and implemented for emissions and solid waste, however, water consumption data remain unavailable due to the nature of our sites.
+Data capturing systems have been developed and implemented for emissions and solid waste, however, water consumption data remain unavailable due to the nature of our sites.
 We intend to develop procedures to rectify this over several years.
-Increase our contribution to improve the social wellbeing of the communities in which we operate.
-ACHIEVED Officeworks has made a significant contribution to communities across Australia since July 2008 providing over \$450,000 of local sponsorship, donations and in-kind support.
+Increase our contribution to improve the ACHIEVED social wellbeing of the communities in which Officeworks has made a significant contribution to communities we operate. across Australia since July 2008 providing over \$450,000 of local sponsorship, donations and in-kind support.
 Commence work on improving the use of plastics in our product packaging.
-PARTIALLY ACHIEVED Officeworks has formally committed to the NPC and developed a Buyers' Guide which will be rolled out in the first half of the 2009/10 year.
+Officeworks has formally committed to the NPC and developed a Buyers' Guide which will be rolled out in the first half of the 2009/10 year.